- This event has passed.

-Virtual Seminar – Elizabeth Norton, PhD – Topic: Social EEG: Measuring Brain and Behavior Synchrony during Naturalistic Interaction in Parents and Toddlers with Autism, Language Delay, and Typical Development
+Virtual Seminar – Elizabeth Norton, PhD – “Assessing the Brain and Behavior in Parents and Toddlers during Naturalistic Interaction: Insights into Autism, Language Delay, and Typical Development”

 Elizabeth Norton, PhD